 Gifts at work

-— Lauren Sutton, College of Fisheries and Ocean Sciences student
+— Ashley Plys, College of Business and Security Management student

 College and School Support

-it was arguably one of the toughest schedules in NCAA sports.
+All accomplished in arguably the toughest schedule in NCAA sports.
 A special thanks

-to Chancellor White, UAF administration, and our coaches and staff for their leadership
+to Chancellor White, the UAF administration, and our coaches and staff for their leadership

 above and beyond.
 An even bigger thank you to our donors who continued their unwavering